 If, for whatever reason, you are unable to pre-book, don’t worry!
 Rental agencies rarely run out of vehicles (and if they do, you can pop next door to a competitor).
 However, it might mean there’s less choice – something worth bearing in mind if you have specific requirements, such as an automatic (less common rental in Greece).

 You’ll also be charged a higher rate for exactly the same vehicle, and you’ll end up spending more time at the desk of the rental company rather than enjoying the start of your vacation.
-I always warn people to book at least 24 hours in advance for a car rental.
+I always warn people to book a car rental at least 24 hours in advance.
 You can see all my additional tips on renting a car abroad here.

 Where to Pick Up Your Rental Car in Crete

 If you’re flying straight into Crete, renting your car at the airport is best.
 Either Heraklion Airport (HER) or Chania Airport (CHQ) have car rental choices.
 Renting your car at the airport saves you time if you are flying on and off the island.
-It’s also easy to rent a car in Heraklion and always nice to fly into a destination and pick up a car rather than going into Heraklion city center.
+It’s also easy to rent a car in Heraklion, and always nice to fly to a destination and pick up a car rather than going into Heraklion city center.

 An airport pick-up is the best place to pick up your vehicle because it saves you the time and expense of getting into the city center without your own transport (and probably some heavy luggage too).
-Even if there is an airport surcharge from the rental agency, it can still be worth it to rent from there.
+Even if there is an airport surcharge from the rental agency, it can still be worth renting from there.